 Bytes Meaning

 1 Reply address

 1 Module address

-1 Status (e.g. 100 means no error)
+1 Status (e.g. 100 means "no error")

 1 Command number

 4 Value (MSB first!)

 1 Checksum

-- The checksum is also calculated by adding up all the other bytes using an 8-bit addition. - When using CAN bus, just leave out the first byte (module address) and the last byte (checksum). - Do not send the next command before you have received the reply!
+The checksum is also calculated by adding up all the other bytes using an 8-bit addition.
+Do not send the next command before you have received the reply!